Ring of Grace Blue Gingham Cushion

 Place all the “Ring_03” panels down on the fabric.
 You can place them anyway you wish.
 I used a glue sparingly to place the panels down on the white fabric to temporarily hold them down.
 Zigzag Stitch around each of the panels onto the white fabric.
 Then satin stitch over the zigzag stitch.

-5 designs included in the Pillow Talk Machine Embroidery design set.
+8 designs included in the Grand Entrance Machine Embroidery design set.

-The Pillow Talk design is suitable for a 6 x 10 inch or 240mm x 150mm hoop.
+The Grand Entrance design is suitable for a 5 x 7 inch or 180mm x 130mm hoop.

-The Panache design is available in DST, EXP, HUS, JEF, PES, VIP, VP3 and XXX.
+The Grand Entrance design is available in DST, EXP, HUS, JEF, PES, VIP, VP3 and XXX.

 As I am now digitizing with Wilcom embroidery software (which is a commercial software) we are unable to convert files to ART format.
 Bernina embroidery machines will now need to purchase designs in EXP format.
 Sorry for the inconvenience.

-The colour chart is included with the design set.
+The colour chart and instructions are included with the design set.

 These decorative stitches are in most of your sewing machines, I find many people do not use these beautiful stitches to their full advantage, what I like to do is overlap decorative stitches with different coloured thread